Svengali (1954 film)

-Svengali is a 1954 British drama film directed by Noel Langley and starring Hildegard Knef, Donald Wolfit and Terence Morgan.
+Svengali is a 1954 British drama film directed and written by Noel Langley and starring Hildegard Knef, Donald Wolfit and Terence Morgan.
+It was based on the 1894 novel Trilby by George du Maurier.
 Svengali hypnotises an artist's model into becoming a great opera singer, but she struggles to escape from his powers.
-It was based on the 1894 novel Trilby by George du Maurier.
-The film was made at Walton Studios near London with sets designed by the art director Frederick Pusey and costumes by Beatrice Dawson.
-It was shot in Eastmancolor.
-It was picked up for distribution in the United States by Metro-Goldwyn-Mayer.
+It was distributed in the United States by Metro-Goldwyn-Mayer.

 Donald Wolfit was a last-minute replacement for actor Robert Newton, who left three weeks into filming and can still be seen in some long shots.
-Amongst the end credits is the acknowledgement: "The producer expresses his grateful appreciation for the magnificent singing voice of Madame Elizabeth Schwarzkopf."

-Synopsis
+Plot

-After being fired from working as a barmaid in Paris bar, Trilby O'Ferrall is hired by the sculptor Durian as a model.
+After being fired from working as a barmaid in a Paris bar, Trilby O'Ferrall is hired by the sculptor Durian as an artist's model.
 She encounters three British painters living next door, including the sensitive Billy Bagot with whom she gradually falls in love.
 She also encounters the street musician Svengali, but does not much like him.
-Billy wants to marry Trilby, but his wealthy family do not approve.
+Billy wants to marry Trilby, but his wealthy family does not approve.
 He is also distressed when he discovers her posing nude for a class of art students.
-He is knocked down in the street by a carriage and suffers from ill health, returning to London.
+After returning to London, he is knocked down in the street by a carriage and suffers from ill health.

-In the meantime, Svengali takes control of Trilby's life, after he is able to cure her of a headache.
-Despite the fact that previously she has only been able to badly sing the parlour song "Alice, Where Art Thou?" which she learnt from her Irish father, he now coaches her and transforms her into a magnificent opera singer by his mesmerising technique.
-She becomes an international success, performing in capitals across Europe and led by the domineering Svengali she forgets Billy completely.
+In the meantime, after he is able to cure her of a headache, Svengali takes control of Trilby's life.
+Despite her previously only being able to badly sing the parlour song "Alice, Where Art Thou?", which she learnt from her Irish father, he now coaches her and transforms her into a magnificent opera singer through his mesmerising technique.
+She becomes an international success, performing in capitals across Europe; led by the domineering Svengali, she forgets Billy completely.
 However, when he attends a performance of hers in London, the spell is shattered and instead of performing classical opera to the expectant crowd she sings "Alice, Where Are Thou?" in her old voice.